ARN-Test/DiagramT1/README.md

       * in Class :

             * Best Approach for collaboraion diagram by collaboration diagram
-            * Control class generalization should be avoided [maybe also boundary class]
+            * Control class generalization should be avoided [maybe also boundary class and entity class :|]